joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Because we were all born sons and daughters of Adam and therefore away and separated from God, we are now reunited with God by power of the Holy Spirit through the atoning death of the Lord Jesus Christ.

-Listen to me: Christ didn't die so that you were just saved from hell.
-And now you are on neutral ground with God.
+Listen to me: Christ didn't die so that you were just saved from hell and now you are on neutral ground with God.
 No!
 Reconciliation to God means you and I get it all.
 We get the whole kit and caboodle!
 The whole enchilada!
 Reconciliation to God means:

 - we are saved to God
 - predestined by God